New Zealand Scrambles To Treat Burn Victims From Volcanic Eruption

 New Zealand health officials have ordered nearly 1,300 square feet of cadaver skin to treat patients injured when a volcano spewed hot ash and deadly toxins across an island off the country's coast earlier this week.

-Six people are confirmed dead and eight more "missing and presumed deceased," after Monday's eruption on White Island, leading authorities to declare the tragedy a mass fatality incident.
+Six people are confirmed dead and eight more are "missing and presumed deceased" after Monday's eruption on White Island, leading authorities to declare the tragedy a mass fatality incident.

 Dozens of rescued tourists from the island have been admitted to hospitals, receiving treatment for significant burns to their skin and lungs.
 Health officials reported some patients received burns on at least 30% of their bodies.